えいたんごクイズ

 The garrulous old man entertained everyone with his endless stories.

-Her garrulous nature made her popular at social gatherings.
+Her garrulous nature made it hard for others to get a word in at social gatherings.

 The garrulous gossip spread rumors throughout the town.